Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$

-Although we get the tiling, it still remains to verify that the solutions of Cases 4.2c($A3$) and 4.2d($A3$) can be realised by actual spherical pentagons.
+Although we get the tiling, we still need to verify that the solutions of Cases 4.2c($A3$) and 4.2d($A3$) can be realised by simple pentagons.

-The first of Figure \ref{calculation_division} describes the pentagonal subdivision of a regular triangular face of the regular tetrahedron, octahedron, or icosahedron.
-The subdivision divides the triangle into three congruent pentagons with edge length combination $a^2b^2c$ ($a$ is the thick edge, $b$ is the normal edge, and $c$ is the dashed edge).
-The equilateral case means $a=b=c$.
+The first of Figure \ref{calculation_division} is the pentagonal subdivision of a regular triangular face of the regular tetrahedron ($n=3$), octahedron ($n=4$, Cases 4.2c), icosahedron ($n=5$, Cases 4.2d).
+The angles of the pentagon are arranged as $A3$, and $\delta=\frac{2}{3}\pi,\epsilon=\frac{2}{n}\pi$ match the angles for the two cases.

-The second of Figure \ref{calculation_division} is the right triangle that is one sixth of the regular triangular face.
-Since the approximate values of $\alpha,\beta,\gamma$ are in $[0,\pi]$, the vertex $P=\alpha\beta\gamma$ lies inside the triangle.
-We have